 Chinese leaders are actively working to strengthen IP protections.
 More comprehensive IP laws are already on the books, but enforcement of these regulations has proven challenging.
 It is also worth noting that in its latest round of government restructuring in March 2018, the regulatory powers and operational scope of China’s State Intellectual Property Office were considerably expanded.

-China has worked to cut bureaucratic red tape, as witnessed by the drop in the number of start-up procedures needed to start a business from 11 in 2013 to 7 in 2017, but obstacles persist.4 Companies must still wrestle with time-consuming administrative procedures, particularly those associated with registration and licensing.
+China has worked to cut bureaucratic red tape, as witnessed by the drop in the number of start-up procedures needed to start a business from 11 in 2013 to 4 in 2018, but obstacles persist.3 Companies must still wrestle with time-consuming administrative procedures, particularly those associated with registration and licensing.
+The ongoing trade war with US may have also increased some of these regulatory hurdles.
 As China works to transition toward innovation-based growth, it will need to enact policies that quickly and efficiently reward entrepreneurs working to push the country’s economic development forward.

 - WEF measures market size in terms of purchasing power.
 For more, see the full report here.